adsk-ui/idiomatic.js/readme.md

     E. Quotes

-    Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them, but for the sake of consistency **use single quotes**.
+    For the sake of consistency **use single quotes**.
 Double quotes should only be used if nested within single quotes.

     F. End of Lines and Empty Lines